 First, you’ll need to appoint a marketing leader to oversee your digital efforts.
 Any manufacturing and online marketing strategy needs a team well-versed in digital channels.
 Most marketing professionals will be skilled in SEO, PPC, digital content, or social media.

 If you’re just getting started with digital marketing, it may be tempting to hire one marketing expert and call it a day.
 While some individuals offer full-stack marketing services for manufacturers, they can only do so much.
 They won’t be able to give any single area their full attention.
 So whatever route you go, you’ll need a team of marketers to handle all the marketing elements you’ve deemed important.

 Once you do that, you’ll face the question of what marketing activity to keep in-house and what to outsource to marketing agencies.

 Outsourcing versus in-house

 There’s nothing wrong with outsourcing when done strategically and with preparation.
-Advertising agencies and internet marketing companies offer a range of services, and you may be tempted to fill as many of your marketing gaps as possible with external talent.
+Advertising agencies and internet marketing companies offer a range of services with varying pricing, and you may be tempted to fill as many of your marketing gaps as possible with external talent.

 In our report on digital marketing for manufacturers and distributors, we recommend outsourcing highly technical or non-company-specific activities like SEO, and paid campaigns, while keeping email marketing, and content marketing in-house.

 Your brand is the image customers have of your business, so think about it carefully and clearly.
 According to the 2020 Renegade survey of B2B CMOs, less than half could summarize their brands in 8 words or less.
-If you don’t know what makes your brand different, how can you communicate your unique selling proposition?
+If you don’t know what makes your brand different, how can you communicate your unique selling proposition to potential customers?